georgiaewhitney/star-wars-sandbox/README.md

 This project uses the following dependencies:

 - [SWAPI](https://swapi.dev/) - the Star Wars API used to fetch character data
-- [Font Awesome](https://fontawesome.com/) - an icon library used to display the loading animation

 ## Credits

-This project was created by [Your Name].
+This project was created by Georgia for some May 4th fun.
 Feel free to use it as a starting point for your own Star Wars projects!

-## License

-This project is licensed under the [MIT License](LICENSE).